 Wildlife Viewing in Lassen

 Lassen features three different ecological zones.
-So lots of animals live within the park though dawn and dusk are the best wildlife viewing times.
-The Park Rangers can also point out areas that offer the best chance to see wildlife.
+So many animals live within the park though dawn and dusk are the best wildlife viewing times.
+The Park Rangers can also point out areas with the best chance to see wildlife.

 Be Bear Aware